dimitra-maoutsa/Geometric-path-augmentation-for-SDEs/README.md

-The data used for creating the plots can be found here: https://osf.io/htcvs/
+The data used for creating the plots can be found here: https://osf.io/htcvs/ (slowly updated)